NNPCL officially takes over as FG rests NNPC after 46 years

 By Obas Esiedesa, Abuja

-The Federal Government Friday wound up the Nigerian National Petroleum Corporation, NNPC, after 46 years of operation and its place, the Petroleum Industry Act enabled Nigerian National Petroleum Company Limited, NNPCL, took over as the nation’s oil company.
+The Federal Government yesterday wound up the Nigerian National Petroleum Corporation, NNPC, after 46 years of operation and in its place, the Petroleum Industry Act enabled Nigerian National Petroleum Company Limited, NNPCL, took over as the nation’s oil company.

 NNPCL was set up in 2021 in line with the Corporate Affairs Commission’s companies registration rules following the enactment of the PIA.